Begin building your resume – and your reference list – just steps away from your residence hall.

-- Perform work responsibilities and tasks effectively and efficiently as required by each supervisor.
+- Fulfill work responsibilities and tasks effectively and efficiently as required by each supervisor.

 - Accurately report hours worked on the time sheets in increments of 15 minutes.
 For example, if you work from 8:55-10:40, this should be recorded as 9-10:45.
 (Deliberate falsification of hours worked is cause for immediate dismissal.)

 - Foster and maintain a positive working relationship with your supervisor and peers on the job.

 - Clarify problems or misunderstandings as soon as possible.

 The purpose of the warning system is to encourage the student and the supervisor to identify, discuss and resolve job performance concerns.

 In the event of unsatisfactory job performance or behavior, your supervisor will notify you through counseling (talking with you) or coaching techniques (suggestions for improvement).
 If you feel you need additional training to perform your job adequately, please inform your supervisor.
 Continued concerns from your supervisor will result in warnings or infractions.
 Students are allowed, but not guaranteed, up to three infractions before termination.

 Supervisors will keep a record of all attempts to talk to or contact you, and specifically what they have asked you to do to correct the unsatisfactory job performance or behavior.
 Copies of the documentation will be placed in your student employment file.